 Relax on the porch after a day of hiking or wine tasting; sit in front of the fireplace in your room reading a good book and planning your next adventure.
 With two stories of wrap-around porches, seven fireplaces, views of the Blue Ridge Mountains and Shenandoah National Park, restaurants within walking distance, shops, galleries, wineries and antiques, Hopkins Ordinary is your retreat no matter the time of year.

 Hopkins Ordinary is a bed and breakfast inn located in the historic village of Sperryville, Virginia, and is listed on the National Register of Historic Places.
 Hopkins Ordinary was built around 1820 by John Hopkins, who opened a roadside inn and tavern that also served as a stagecoach stop.
 In those days, it was known as an Ordinary, serving the “ordinary” needs of the traveler.

-A delicious breakfast is served every morning and includes fresh-baked breads, home-made cheeses, and the freshest eggs, meat and produce grown and raised by our neighboring farms.
+A delicious breakfast is served every morning to guests staying in the main house and may include home made bread, muffins or scones, and the freshest eggs, meat and produce grown and raised by our neighboring farms.